paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 ---

 ## Modern Product Discovery
-One obvervation is with the advent of vibe coding platforms like Base44 and Loveable.ai it suddenly becomes very easy to move to the right on this map and create something people are using quickly.
+One observation is with the advent of vibe coding platforms like Base44 and Loveable.ai it suddenly becomes very easy to move to the right on this map and create something people are using quickly.

 For example you can use these tools for:
 - exploring ideas